kiliankoe/SwiftLibrary/README.md

 Last versions: 3.6.1, 3.6.0, 3.5.0, 3.4.1, 3.4.0
 ```

-You can also run `apo home rxswift` to directly open the homepage to a specific package in your browser.
+You can also run `swift catalog home rxswift` to directly open the homepage to a specific package in your browser.
 You may know this feature from homebrew.

 #### Adding a package